 How to Get Rid of Mealybugs

-Improve your plant’s growing conditions – most bugs including mealybugs have a strong sense of a weak plant.
+Improve your plant’s growing conditions – most bugs, including mealybugs, have a strong sense of a weak plant.
 Therefore, ensure your plants have optimal growing conditions to promote vigorous growth.

 Pro Tip: Always follow the instructions on the insecticide’s label to the T.